brenocq/git-kudos/README.md

   </a>
 </div>

 `git-kudos` is an open source project that lists the contributions of each author in a Git repository.
 It shows who has written the most lines of code, making it easy to recognize and celebrate everyone's hard work.
-Give them their well-deserved kudos!🎉
+Give them their well-deserved kudos! 🎉

 ## Usage